Eel stock and liquor

 Get that on the heat and sweat the vegetables down.
 Not cooked, just until you see the onions getting translucent.

-We are getting near the start of the Eel stock and liquor.
+We are getting near the start of the Eel Stock and Liquor.

 Throw in the gutted eels.
-I had three big ones as you can see – watch the Memoirs of wet markets and eels for that.
+I had three big ones as you can see – watch the Memoirs of Wet Markets and Eels for that.

-Actually apologies before throwing in the eels you need to pour over about three kettles of boiling water.
-This is the weirdest experience as they puff up and open their mouths.
-All a bit scary really.
-Now, why the hell are you doing this?
-Remember picking them up, all that slime from years of living on the river bed.
-Well, the boiling water sort of ‘cooks’ that and turns it to a skin that you can rub/peel off.
-Now, this is gross – so I got my Mary to do it ha ha.
+Well, the boiling water sort of ‘cooks’ that and turns it into a skin that you can rub/peel off.
+Now, this is gross – so I got my Mary to do it haha.
 So now that you have cleaned the eels, throw them in the pot with the vegetables and cover them with cold water.
-Back on the heat, bring to boil, reduce to simmer.
+Back on the heat, bring to a boil, and reduce to a simmer.

 Once the eels are nicely cooked – you’ll see white flesh that is light and flaky.
 Off the heat.